 Vasa’s historic project management lesson

-Building a ship is a huge project today as it was hundreds of years ago.
+Building a battleship is a huge project today as it was hundreds of years ago.
 Yet, as project managers, do we learn from the past or stumble into the same pitfalls over again? ‑ Learning from the ‘Vasa’ project disaster, the grandest battleship of its time sank just minutes into her maiden voyage!

 Sweden’s Great Power period